e-scooter-2077/documentation/devops-engineering.md

 Given the fact that we didn't develop libraries, but only single-purpose services and functions, we didn't use NuGet.

 ### Dependency inspection/automatic management
 We voluntarily ignored the real-time dependency and vulnerability management because of the finite scope of the project.
-We instead used automatic dependancy and vulnerability management offered by GitHub (such as Dependabot) in some previously made actions, such as [Markdown Docs](https://github.com/ldeluigi/markdown-docs), which Luca Deluigi is actively mantinaing as one of his OS projects.
+We instead used automatic dependancy and vulnerability management offered by GitHub (such as Dependabot) in some previously made actions, such as [Markdown Docs](https://github.com/ldeluigi/markdown-docs), which Luca Deluigi is actively maintaining as one of his OS projects.
 See the [dependabot configuration file](https://github.com/ldeluigi/markdown-docs/blob/master/.github/dependabot.yml).
 Dependabot creates automatic pull requests that suggest dependency updates.
 We wanted to avoid receiving those PRs forever.

 ### Missing
 - Code coverage -> [slide](https://danysk.github.io/Course-Laboratory-of-Software-Systems/07-ci/#/41)